AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 Everything looks perfect, the page is ready.

-**Note:** Script tag with data have to contain no empty Lines.
+**Note:** Script tag with data have to contain no empty lines.
 If there are any, WordPress will replace them with &lt;p&gt; tag and all data will be corrupted.
 Some ways of avoiding data corruption are presented below.

 ### Chart Data with Disabled Smart Insert